Mawuli School

 Mawuli School is a co-educational, boarding senior high school located in Ho in the Ho Municipal district in the Volta Region of Ghana.

 History

 The school was founded in 1950 by the Evangelical Presbyterian Church.
-It was the first senior high school to be established in the Trans-Volta Togoland.
+It was the first senior high school to be established in the former British mandate territory of Trans-Volta Togoland.

-The name Mawuli, which is a popular Ewe name in Volta Region means "There is a God".
-The name Mawuli and the motto Head Heart Hand, was given by students.
+The name “Mawuli” is a popular Ewe name in the Volta Region, and means "There is a God".
+The name and school motto “Head Heart Hand”, were submitted by students.